This is the third in a series of articles that

 we can no longer use the combined table as

-a lookup table for foreign keys
+a lookup table for foreign keys.
+The classic

 blunder of "saving a table" means the resulting table